hipe/tmx/fields/doc/issues/014-the-arity-exegesis.md

 acceptable number of occurrences of actual parameters for it in actual request?"

+(sidebar: literature in the real world has used the terms "modality" and "cardinality" to describe a relationship in an ERD diagram [#sl-154], where they refer (respectively) to the minimum and maxium number of times an instance of the one entity can be associated with an instance of the other. although we acknowledge that our concept of "parameter arity" is probably equivalent to the tuple of these two concepts, we avoid use of those terms for those meanings for the following reasons:

+  • "modality" has become a very particular term of jargon in our universe, with a meaning altogether separate from that meaning. so to avoid local confusion, we stick with only one local meaning for that term.

+  • "cardinality and modality" is a bit more of a mouthful than just "parameter arity" (by three syllables). the latter sounds like more of a conceptual unit -- one thing as opposed to two things.

+on the flip side, the subject treatment of the concept applies it to data modeling in general which for whatever reason feels like a superset of the more limited scope we carry here for this being only about "parmeters" (as they relate to {functions|actions|operations}), so it's food for thought..

+end sidebar)

 this concept is reinforced by the platform language's reflective `Method#parameters` method and the sorts of categorizations it applies to parameters: `opt`, `req`, `rest`. our treatment here acts as a more